-A. Requests for approval (CALEA 22.2.5c)
+C. Requests for approval (CALEA 22.2.5c)

-Request for approval of secondary or off-duty employment will be made on the approved form.
+Request for approval of off-duty employment will be made on the approved form.
 The supervisor will verify that the officer is maintaining a satisfactory performance and uniform/appearance requirements and approval or disapproval with his signature.
 The form must indicate current certificate of insurance is on file or the employer is exempt from the insurance requirements.

 - 1. The employee must submit a request for approval.
 The request form will include all information required to ensure compliance with the guidelines set forth in this directive.
-The request will be submitted to the Operations Division Commander through the Chain of Command for approval. - 2.
-The Operations Division Commander will serve as a point of coordination and/or administration and will review the request to ensure compliance with this policy, processes and other matters deemed appropriate by the agency prior to approval (CALEA 22.2.5d). - 3.
+The request will be submitted to a Division Commander through the Chain of Command for approval. - 2.
+The Chief of Police or his designee will serve as a point of coordination and/or administration and will review the request to ensure compliance with this policy, processes and other matters deemed appropriate by the agency prior to approval (CALEA 22.2.5d). - 3.
 Request for re-approval will be necessary under the following conditions: - a.
 When the insurance policy renewal occurs: - b.
 Any significant change in duties or employer, or any substantial change in the conditions as originally approved for the job. - c.
 Regardless of initial approval date, a renewal request must be submitted and approved through channels on January 1st of each year.

-B. Approval Guidelines
+D. Approval Guidelines

-Permission must be given by the Department for an employee to work any secondary or offduty employment with the exception of volunteer work of the off-duty nature.
-The following guidelines will be used by the Department when considering the employee to participate in secondary or off-duty employment (CALEA 22.2.5a).

-1. Police Officers may engage in this type offeemployment when:
+- 1. Permission must be given by the Department for an employee to work any off- duty employment with the exception of volunteer work of the off-duty nature.
+The following guidelines will be used by the Department when considering the employee to participate in off-duty employment (CALEA 22.2.5a). - 2.
+Police Officers may engage in this type of employment when: - a.
+A government, profit-making or non-for-profit entity has an approved agreement with the Police Department for Police officers in uniform who are able to exercise police duties; - b.
+The appropriate liability insurance has been initiated by the off-duty employer or officer; and - c.
+Approval has been received for the employee to work the off-duty employment.